zbee/xivrp-formatter/readme.md

 - [Chat 2](https://git.anna.lgbt/anna/ChatTwo/src/branch/main/ChatTwo) database
 - [XIVLogger](https://github.com/cadaeix/XIVLogger) logs
 - Images with `COVER` in their name to be displayed more prominently in some way
-- BMP and JPG Images (other output formats from reshade)

 ## Building